Curriculum Design: From Vision to Classroom Reality

 Design a coherent, knowledge-rich, sequenced curriculum that aligns vision, assessment and teaching for Bangladesh (BD).

 A curriculum is more than a list of topics — it is a statement of what you value for your pupils.
-This course guides you to design or refine a curriculum that is coherent, knowledge-rich and sequenced for success.
-Drawing on research-based principles, you’ll select what matters, break learning into clear sequences, connect concepts across subjects and build progression.
+This course supports you to design or refine a curriculum that is coherent, knowledge-rich and sequenced for success in Bangladeshi classrooms.
+Drawing on international research and local experience, you will decide what really matters, map out clear progress over time and connect concepts so that learning sticks.

 What to expect